Updated December 2019: Update includes new hotels and properties, removal of discontinued brands.

 Both Palm Beach and Eagle Beach have clean, smooth, white and cool sand.
-However, at the northern end of Palm Beach near Marriott/Ritz-Carlton there are some areas that are not very smooth and pleasant to swim.
-The southern tip of Palm Beach, near Riu Palace properties are the best parts of Palm Beach.
-Eagle Beach is perfect for swimming.
+However, at the northern end of Palm Beach near Marriott/Ritz-Carlton there are some areas that are not very smooth or pleasant to swim and at times get a bit murky.
+The southern tip of Palm Beach, near Riu Palace properties, are the best parts of Palm Beach.
+Eagle Beach is perfect for swimming for the most part.

-If you are not staying at a Palm Beach area resort and have your own car, you will find e relatively difficult to find a proper parking spot.
-If you are staying the in the general area of Palm Beach, at a guest house perhaps, you will be better off walking.
+If you are not staying at a Palm Beach area resort and have your own car, you will find it rather difficult to find a proper parking spot.
+If you are staying in the general area of Palm Beach, at a guest house perhaps, you will be better off walking.

-Eagle Beach on the other hand is very easy to reach and there is ample parking space right in front of the beach.
-Park and walk to the beach and on into the sea.
+Eagle Beach, on the other hand, is very easy to reach and there is ample parking space right in front of the beach.
+Park and walk to the beach and onto the sea.

 What’s the sea condition?

 Eagle Beach has more waves, is windier with a substantial more water scooter activities.
-This happen outside clearly marked safe-swim areas.
+This happens outside clearly marked safe-swim areas.